THE NEW YORK TIMES BOOK REVIEW, 100 NOTABLE BOOKS OF 2022 *

 Charting their volatile relationship, historian Mark Braude illuminates for the first time Kiki’s seminal influence not only on Man Ray’s art, but on the culture of 1920s Paris and beyond.
 As provocative and magnetically irresistible as Kiki herself, Kiki Man Ray is the story of an exceptional life that will challenge ideas about artists and muses—and the lines separating the two.

 MARK BRAUDE is the author of Kiki Man Ray, The Invisible Emperor, and Making Monte Carlo.
-His books have been translated into Czech, Dutch, German, Italian, Korean, Polish, and Spanish.
-Kiki Man Ray was named to Best of 2022 lists by The New York Times, The New Yorker, ArtNet, and Harper’s Bazaar.
+His books have been translated into seven languages.
+Kiki Man Ray was one of The New York Times’ 100 Notable Books of 2022 and named to Best of 2022 lists by The New Yorker, Harper’s Bazaar, and others.

 Hear Mark being interviewed by The New York Times Book Review here.